redbadger/awesome-badger/_posts/2022-07-13-in-defence-of-the-testing-pyramid.md

 To make a better version of the pyramid, I will need to make some assumptions about the kind of system we’re testing, and the high-level ways of working of the team, and roles involved in the building of the product.
 At a high level, I will assume that:

-* We’re building a distributed system, composed of independently deployed services and applications.
+- We’re building a distributed system, composed of independently deployed services and applications.
 Running the entire system requires an environment.
-* Our system has external dependencies which we don’t control - services delivered by separate organisations or other, indepedent teams in our organisation
+- Our system has external dependencies which we don’t control - services delivered by separate organisations or other, independent teams in our organisation
-* We’re doing continuous delivery, even continuous deployment to production, and therefore heavily rely on a Continuous Integration (CI) service
+- We’re doing continuous delivery, even continuous deployment to production, and therefore heavily rely on a Continuous Integration (CI) service
-* Our branching workflow resembles Github flow - we have a single main branch, into which contributions are made in the form of small pull requests which get reviewed before merging
+- Our branching workflow resembles Github flow - we have a single main branch, into which contributions are made in the form of small pull requests which get reviewed before merging

 This feels like a pretty typical situation most digital product teams find themselves in.
 The situation is probably different for game developers, desktop software developers, machine learning engineers and data scientists, and others.
 So, as always, your mileage may vary.